csev/cc4e/book/chap05.md

 will show some of their properties.

 Consider the problem of date conversion, from day of the month to day of the year and vice versa.
-For example, March 1 is the 60th day of a non- leap year, and the 61st day of a leap year.
+For example, March 1 is the 60th day of a non-leap year, and the 61st day of a leap year.
 Let us define two functions to do the conversions: `day_of_year` converts the month and day into the day of the year, and `month_day` converts the day of the year into the month and day.
 Since this latter function returns two values, the month and day arguments will be pointers: